 I am wondering if there are any publications that discuss the management of an educational greenhouse at the CUH library.
 Also, are there any newsletters, websites or other materials you are able to recommend?

 The bulk of our books on greenhouses focus on either commercial growing or home hobbyist.
-Here is a link to our booklist on greenhouses.
 We have some back issues of the journal GM Pro, also known as Greenhouse Management and Production, which has a commercial focus.

 I searched the Garden Literature Index (of journals) and didn't find anything too promising on actual management.
 I recommend you try talking with some of your colleagues at the local colleges that have horticulture programs:

 And here is a link to a college in Ontario, Canada - Niagara College - that is doing something similar to what you describe.

 We are installing a greenhouse (8x8 ft.) soon and there is some disagreement as to whether it is o.k. to smoke cigars inside.
 Is there definitive research on the effects of tobacco smoke and incidence of tobacco mosaic virus or other ill effects, other than the health ones, that is?

 The effects of tobacco smoke on growing plants is the stuff of many science fair projects (like this example), most of which determine that the smoke stunts plant growth.